cloudnative-pg/cloudnative-pg/docs/src/troubleshooting.md

 `lastSuccessfulBackup` and `firstRecoverabilityPoint`.
 You should make sure there is a recent `lastSuccessfulBackup`.

-A cluster without the `spec.backup` stanza of course will not have backups, and you will see, in the PostgreSQL logs, an insistent message:
+A cluster lacking the `.spec.backup` stanza won't have backups.
+An insistent message will appear in the PostgreSQL logs:

 ```
 Backup not configured, skip WAL archiving.
 ```

-Depending on your findings regarding backups, it may be advisable to perform an emergency backup before proceeding with troubleshooting operations.
-This is described in the following section.
+Before proceeding with troubleshooting operations, it may be advisable to perform an emergency backup depending on your findings regarding backups.
+Refer to the following section for instructions.

 It is **extremely risky** to operate a production database without keeping regular backups.